/images/resources/tutorials/writing-clients/website/saml-website.png

 SELECT *, attributes->'name'->'given_name' from accounts WHERE username = :subject

 The Authentication Subject Attributes Provider, Authentication Context Attributes Provider and Script Attributes Provider provide additional ways to issue attributes to SAML assertions.
-To understand how to set subject or context attributes during user user authentication, see the Authentication Actions tutorials.
-Retrieve those values during SAML assertion issuance using the same type of configuration as the Data Source Attributes Provider.
+To understand how to set subject or context attributes during user authentication, see the Authentication Actions tutorials.
+Define SAML attributes in the Admin UI to receive those values during SAML assertion issuance.

-Finally, you can use the Admin UI to organize attributes into Attribute Groups, to make it easier to reference the same sets of attributes for multiple websites.
+Finally, you can use the Admin UI to create Attribute Groups, to make it easier to reference the same sets of attributes for multiple websites.
+For further options on resolving attributes, see the Attributes and Attribute Groups documentation from the SAML IDP Service Admin Guide.

 Register a SAML Service Provider